bioimage-io/spec-bioimage-io/README.md

 - `tags`
 A list of tags.

-- `covers`
-A list of cover images provided by either a relative path to the model folder, or a hyperlink starts with `https`.\
-Please use an image smaller than 500KB, aspect ratio width to height 2:1.
-The supported image formats are: `jpg`, `png`, `gif`.

 - `inputs` <!-- Force this to be explicit, or also allow any? -->
 Describes the input tensors expected by this model.
 Must be a list of *tensor specification keys*.